pathtofile/SealighterTI/README.md

 SealighterTI.exe -d

 ```
-And also having a copy of [Sysinternal's DBGView](https://docs.microsoft.com/en-us/sysinternals/downloads/debugview) open with the "Capture Global Win32" option set, so you can see the debug logs from the DLL/PPL Process as well.
+For the first run I also reccoment having a copy of [Sysinternal's DBGView](https://docs.microsoft.com/en-us/sysinternals/downloads/debugview) open with the "Capture Global Win32" option set, so you can see the debug logs from the DLL/PPL Process as well.
 If run correctly It should look like this:
 ![Pic of Code Running](SealighterTI_Running.png)

 Once it gets to "press ctrl+c to stop" Open Event Viewer, and you should see events under 'Application and Service Logs/Sealighter/Operational':